 Should we be afraid of AI's ability to create?
 Are illustrators' and writers' days numbered?
 Sparked by our conversation with a technology thought leader and a magician in issue 9 of Strike, we got thinking, got scared and decided to dig deeper...

 The Annette is a 114-year-old former Danish fishing boat that now sails in search of marine pollution to take it on a new circular journey and keep it out of the natural environment.
 Joined by his two daughters, Paul Dicken boarded 'Annie', with the core Clean Ocean Sailing crew: Steve, Monika, Simon and Rosie.

 How is the 15-minute city – the idea that basic amenities should be that long a walk for any city resident – becoming a reality in urban areas the world over?

 Paul Dicken caught up with Angeline Morrison in November 2022, a month after the release of her Sorrow Songs album, to talk about bringing historical characters to life in song, the songwriting process, and the initial reaction to the album.

 Ellen Paige Leach’s other-worldly artwork uses “forced malfunction” to break images apart until they become something new.
 One of Saatchi Art's 'Rising Stars' in 2018, she balances her own artistic practice with brand collaborations, including Rapha.
-We spoke to her for Strike issue 09, about how her inspiration takes the shape of coastlines both past present, and what the future holds.
-Here's the full story.
+We spoke to her about how her inspiration takes the shape of coastlines both past present, and what the future holds.